The method

 Why it works

 The four phases are not a checklist.
 They're a sequence with a logic.
-Diagnose before you prioritise — because scoring initiatives against the wrong problem produces the wrong list.
-Prioritise before you roadmap, because a roadmap built on everything is a roadmap built on nothing.
-Roadmap before you embed, because showing up without a plan is just expensive accompaniment.
+Diagnose before you prioritise: because scoring initiatives against the wrong problem produces the wrong list.
+Prioritise before you roadmap: because a roadmap built on everything is a roadmap built on nothing.
+Roadmap before you deliver: because starting a build without a clear priority is just expensive motion.

 You don't need all four phases.
 Pick the one that fits where you are.
 The work adapts to your entry point.
 Not sure where to start, give us a call.